-- Policy 4.11.1 A variety of open spaces, including enhanced natural areas and linear open spaces shall be distributed throughout the plan area to ensure convenience and accessibility. - Policy 4.11.2 Regional trails shall be provided in alignment with the latest version of the City of Lloydminster's policies and/or standards to ensure the plan area is connected to the adjacent established areas and/or existing trail systems. - Policy 4.11.3 No development shall be permitted within Provincial setbacks from a wetland as determined by a Wetland Impact Assessment or Biophysical Impact Assessment prepared by a Qualified Professional at the time of subdivision. - Policy 4.11.4 The siting and design of open spaces and trails shall be identified at the Subdivision/Land Use Amendment stage. - Policy 4.11.5 Open space may be used for camping or other recreation initiatives at the discretion of the Development Authority. - Policy 4.11.6 Natural wetlands shall be preserved or reconstructed to an equivalent standard and natural drainage systems may be utilized for stormwater management where feasible. - Policy 4.11.7 Biodiversity should be enhanced by preserving and planting plant species natural to the Region.
+Policy 4.12.1 A variety of open spaces, including enhanced natural areas and linear open spaces shall be distributed throughout the plan area to ensure convenience and accessibility.

+- Policy 4.12.2 Regional trails shall be provided in alignment with the latest version of the City of Lloydminster's policies and/or standards to ensure the plan area is connected to the adjacent established areas and/or existing trail systems. - Policy 4.12.3 No development shall be permitted within Provincial setbacks from a wetland as determined by a Wetland Impact Assessment or Biophysical Impact Assessment prepared by a Qualified Professional at the time of subdivision. - Policy 4.12.4 The siting and design of open spaces and trails shall be identified at the Subdivision/Land Use Amendment stage. - Policy 4.12.5 Open space may be used for camping or other recreation initiatives at the discretion of the Development Authority. - Policy 4.12.6 Natural wetlands shall be preserved or reconstructed to an equivalent standard anywhere within the Parks, Open Space and Recreational Areas. - Policy 4.12.7 Biodiversity should be enhanced by preserving and planting plant species natural to the Region. - Policy 4.12.8 Natural and/or reconstructed wetlands and other natural drainage systems may be utilized for stormwater management where feasible. - Policy 4.12.9 All public and private recreational facilities deemed appropriate by the development authority may be included anywhere within the Parks, Open Space and Recreational Areas.